 Turning written work into a narrated version is a way to extend the reach of a piece of content and meet people wherever they are.”

-2. Dig into data to drive content strategy decisions
+2. Dig into data to drive and refine your content marketing plan

 “Let the data guide your content strategy.
 Hypotheses are fine, but if you look at the data you may find that much of what you thought your target audience would read or what you thought would work actually doesn’t.